angeloashmore/so-annoying/README.md

 # So Annoying

 Create annoying behaviors for sweet conversions.
-This library makes it easy to implement conditionally activated pop-ups, call-outs, and triggers.
+This library makes it easy to implement conditionally activated pop-ups, call-outs, etc.

 ## Status